The best early laptop deals for Amazon Prime Day 2024

 Editor

-The 10th ever Amazon Prime Day sale kicks off in just weeks.
+The 10th ever Amazon Prime Day sale kicks off in just a few days’ time.
 From 16-17 July we’re expecting to see big discounts and daily deals on some of the best laptops of 2024, not to mention savings on everything from TVs and power tools to headphones, coffee machines and more.

 Laptops are always popular purchases during Prime Day, though, in recent years, we’ve seen a huge uptick in cheap devices from unknown brands appearing in the sale.
 Finding the exact model of laptop you want at Amazon can be tricky, too, as there’s usually a mix of older and newer models listed alongside one another, usually with the same names.